-Chaparral is a somewhat small town located in the state of New Mexico.
-With a population of 16,551 people and two constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.
+Chaparral is a medium-sized town located in the state of New Mexico.
+With a population of 16,551 people and four constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chaparral is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chaparral is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Chaparral who work in healthcare suport services (11.50%), teaching (9.05%), and office and administrative support (8.95%).
+Because occupations involving physical labor dominate the local economy, Chaparral is generally considered to be a blue-collar town.
+40.23% of the Chaparral workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Chaparral is a town of service providers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Chaparral who work in healthcare suport services (10.18%), food service (8.30%), and office and administrative support (7.79%).

-The percentage of people in Chaparral with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.26% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Chaparral is quite a bit lower than the national average among all cities of 21.84%: just 10.26% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Chaparral in 2018 was $15,708, which is low income relative to New Mexico and the nation.
-This equates to an annual income of $62,832 for a family of four.
-Chaparral also has one of the higher rates of people living in poverty in the nation, with 42.81% of its population below the federal poverty line.
+The per capita income in Chaparral in 2018 was $17,646, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
+This equates to an annual income of $70,584 for a family of four.
+Chaparral also has one of the higher rates of people living in poverty in the nation, with 33.38% of its population below the federal poverty line.

 The most common language spoken in Chaparral is Spanish.
 Other important languages spoken here include English and Italian.